-It is now easier to participate in Lest We Forget as an increasing number of high-quality digital copies of military service files are available online for the First and Second World Wars.
+It is now easier to participate in the Lest We Forget project, thanks to the increasing number of high-quality digital copies of military service files available online for the First and Second World Wars.

 First World War (1914–1918)

-The military service files of the First World War include:
+The digitized military service files of First World War personnel include:

-- An attestation paper signed on joining the military or being conscripted
+- An attestation paper that each individual signed on joining the military or upon conscription

-- A record of service indicating the units to which they were attached
+- A record of service indicating the unit with which the individual served

-- A casualty form indicating any medical conditions or wounds
+- A casualty form indicating the individual’s medical conditions or wounds

 - Other medical documents

 - A medal card for honours and awards the individual received

 - And, in some cases, a telegram notifying the family of their loved one’s injuries, wounds or death, or other correspondence between military authorities and the family

 At that time, the administration and command of the Canadian Armed Force was documented mainly in English.
 Consequently, there are very few forms or documents available in French.
 You will find many abbreviations on these forms; to find out what they mean, consult Military Abbreviations used in Service Files.